UnwokenOcto/nxbt-macro-recorder/README.md

 # NXBT Macro Recorder

 NXBT Macro Recorder is a tool that allows you to record macros for [NXBT](https://github.com/Brikwerk/nxbt/).
+This fork adds in support for recording joystick motion and simultaneous button inputs.

 ## Usage